intersides/alkimia-solutions/README.md

 ## Development Workflow

-1. Start the development environment with `docker-compose up -d`
+1. Start the development environment with `docker-compose up -d` or using the Node.js services
 2. Make changes to the code in the `apps` or `libs` directories
 3. The changes will be automatically reflected due to volume mounts
 4. Access the applications at their respective URLs